Pitt-JonesLab/mirror-gates/src/notebooks/notes.md

 to be in front layer, your predecessor is in intermediate or mapped layer.

 TODO - build a case by hand that differentiates (1) and (2).
 Think about 2 gates on different edges that are routable and make a change on the first gate - hint: depends on topology.

+### TODO

+- [] rewrite SabreCNS
+  - [] should take in 2Q gates w.r.t a basis
+  - [] should evaluate all gates for subs
+  - [] optional to trigger this behavior change
+  - [] need to print when this special sub is made
+  - [] whether to keep gates in front layer if their predecessors are still in the intermediate layer
+- [] parallel multiple attempts
+- [] documentation